Finding Successful Products to Sell Online, with Ecomhunt Founder

 David: And everyone listening.

 Mordechai: And everyone listening.
 So it’s a secret that will be revealed.
 I don’t really believe in this concept.
 People are saying saturated products.
-I actually believe that it doesn’t matter the product.
-What matters is how you market it, how you price it, how you build the story around this product, and you can take almost any product out there and scale it and make sales with it.
+I actually believe that the product doesn’t matter.
+What matters is how you market it, how you price it, and how you build the story around this product.
+You can take almost any product out there and scale it and make sales with it.
 And even if you don’t scale it, you can still make sales.
 So if someone out there thinks that products are getting saturated, it’s wrong.
 We have this… Actually, we had this dude.
 He tested the product on Ecomhunt from two years ago and he scaled for over $1 million in sales with a saturated product.
 So you can see that there is some kind of rotation on the social networks like people are changing all the time.
-So even if you take an old product, you can still, you can refresh and resell it.
+So even if you take old products to sell, you can still, you can refresh and resell it.

 David: So fidget spinners could still be a thing, huh?

 Mordechai: Yeah, I’m not sure about that.
 I think this is…

 Mordechai: When I see a saturated product, I’m a bit excited because it’s already proven to work.
 I don’t need to come up with the right strategy and test hundreds of different creatives to know what works.
 I just need to take what’s already working, refresh it, make it feel new, and resell it, and that’s it.